fingolfin/gap-osx-bundle/README.md

 not yet completely done.

 Requirements
 ============
-At least the following software must be installed on your system in order to create the bundle:
-* Xcode command line tools (i.e. the C/C++ compilers and assorted tools)
+Building this bundle requires that Apple's Xcode is installed, more specifically, the Xcode command line tools (i.e. the C/C++ compilers and assorted tools)
-* cmake (for normaliz and cxsc)
-* Boost (for normaliz)

 Xcode can be installed via the App store.
 You then still need to install the command line tools.
 On Mac OS X 10.9 and with Xcode 5.1, simply run